TomJHKR/Tomtils/readme.md

         - `source` - Craft Logscale query searching for source ips using inputted list to search for
         - `remote` - Craft Logscale query searching for remote ips using inputted list to search for
         - `searchIP` - Use Virustotal to scan IPs, need VTKEY and is limited to four per minute
-        - `searchURL` - Use Virustotal to scan IPs, need VTKEY and is limited to four per minute
+        - `searchURL` - Use Virustotal to scan URLs, need VTKEY and is limited to four per minute
+        - `searchHash` - Use Virustotal to scan hashs, need VTKEY and is limited to four per minute
         - `concat` - Used to concatenate large querys from a list
         - `port` - Enter port number to see information about that port
     - *Tothers:*